CforGood/slate/source/index.html.md

 This endpoint updates a specific user.
 Each field is optional.
-If stop_subscription = true is present, no others field will be updated !
+If subscription = "X", stop subscription is activated and no other fields will be updated !

 ### HTTPS Request